Marking the 76th anniversary of the integration of the U.S. armed forces, federal workforce

 |0

-This work, Marking the 76th anniversary of the integration of the U.S. armed forces, federal workforce, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Marking the 76th anniversary of the integration of the U.S. armed forces, federal workforce, by Hailey Bangerezako, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Marking the 76th anniversary of the integration of the U.S. armed forces, federal workforce